Drathore0007/AIQ-Assignment-for-Data-Engineer/readme.md

 ### Solution Details:

-This Git repo holds the script for Sala data ingestion, script are developed in python and ingesting the data in the PostgreSQL DB.
+This Git repo holds the script for Sala data ingestion, The script is developed in Python and ingests the data in the PostgreSQL DB.

-* Code: AIQ_APIs Codes (folder where all your code resides)
+* Code: AIQ_APIs Codes (the folder where all your code resides)
     * __init__.py
-* setup.py (file required to create a egg package)
+* setup.py (file required to create an egg package)
 * requirement.txt (detail  of required module in this project)
-* output Folder: this folder holds all csv and psdf file , both files are exported inthe end of the project.
+* output Folder: this folder holds all csv and pdf files, both files are exported at the end of the project.
-* DataFiles: This folder contains sales csv file which is being used in the notebooks code.
+* DataFiles: This folder contains sales csv file which is being used in the notebook's code.
-* Power BI report: this folder has PBix file which was developed by sourcing data from postgresql db.
+* Power BI report: this folder has a PBix file which was developed by sourcing data from Postgresql db.

-when you create a new project with this script, you will get a folder with project name inside the path you have give with below file in it.
+when you create a new project with this script, you will get a folder with the project name inside the path you have given with the below file in it.

 ## Preinstallation required:
-* Window or Ubuntu machine wiht jupyter notebook
+* Window or Ubuntu machine with jupyter notebook
 * Python 3.7.x or above
 * Postgresql 13 or above

 ### Step1: Set up Postgres DB
-To set up the noteboo on your environment, you need to have a postgresql server and you must have a user who has create db, schema and tables permisions.
+To set up the notebook on your environment, you need to have a Postgresql server and you must have a user who has created db, schema and tables permissions.

-Once you have a database and user, we need to connect to database and run the the scrit given in  the
+Once you have a database and user, we need to connect to the database and run the script given in  the
 ```
 .\AIQ project\code\SQL\createdb.sql
 .\AIQ project\code\SQL\createtables.sql